Hellowww-02/CraftLife/README.md

 }
 ```

-Never overwrite `%APPDATA%\CraftLife\craftlife.db` when installing a new EXE build.
+Never overwrite `%APPDATA%\CraftLife\craftlife.db` when installing a new executable build.

 ---

-# 🧪 Testing & validation
+# 🧪 Testing and validation

 ## Python syntax